Dynamic Matching Bandit For Two-Sided Online Markets: Proof of Theorem - Regret Upper Bound

-If Assumption \ref{ass: mirror Margin} holds, we consider the estimation error of the true parameter is lower bounded by the \textit{uniform minimal margin condition} $\overline{\Delta}_{i, \min}$.
+With Assumption \ref{ass: mirror Margin}, we consider the estimation error of the true parameter is lower bounded by the \textit{uniform sub-optimal minimal condition} $\overline{\Delta}_{i, \min}$.
 So the probability of the invalid ranking is upper bounded by